Arizona Buy Before You Sell · Cornerstone First Mortgage · NMLS #173855Call Mike Certo · (480) 296-6513

 How it works, step by step

 1. Submit the home.
-We send the property to Fly Homes for an internal valuation.
+We send the property to the institutional buyer for an internal valuation.

 2. Backup offer issued.
 You receive a non-contingent written offer from the backup buyer, issued against fair-market value of your current home.
 The program includes an equity pledge that protects homeowners, ask about it in the consult.

-3. DTI is fixed.
-The new mortgage underwriter excludes the current PITIA from your DTI ratio.
+3. Qualifying is fixed.
+The new mortgage underwriter leaves the current full housing payment out of your qualifying math.

 4. You buy the new home.
 Clean offer, no sale-of-home contingency, normal close.